USS Gallant (MSO-489): 1960-1966

 Gallants second tour with the 7th Fleet (August 1959-March 1960) again included training with the Republic of Korea Navy.
 While operating out of the Philippines, she participated in joint readiness operations with the navies of SEATO nations.
 She returned to Long Beach in March 1960 and spent the next 12 months in a training schedule with the Mine force of the 1st Fleet that carried her as far north as Ketchikan, Alaska.

 Service during her third deployment in the Far East (August 1961-April 1962) once again included fleet readiness defense exercises with the navies of Southeast Asia.
 In addition, she patrolled the coast of South Vietnam and provided valuable service during training operations of the South Vietnam Navy.
 Returning to the West Coast on 20 April 1962, she resumed duty out of Long Beach; and during the next 15 months participated in fleet maneuvers and mine squadron exercises off southern California.

 Departing Long Beach on 12 August 1963, Gallant steamed on her fourth deployment to the troubled Far East, where she arrived Sasebo, Japan, on 23 September.
 There, she resumed peace-keeping operations with the 7th Fleet; and, during readiness patrols in Far Eastern waters, she cruised from the coast of South Korea through the East China and South China Seas to the coast of Southeast Asia.
 She departed WestPac in the spring of 1964, and after additional training in hunting mines, sailed for blockade and coastal patrol duty off Vietnam.
 Arriving off the southern coast of South Vietnam on 1 October 1965, she joined "Operation Market Time", designed to control coastal infiltration of men and supplies by the Viet Cong.
 Throughout the remainder of the year, Gallant boarded and searched suspicious Vietnamese boats.

 She supported "Market Time" operations until 9 March 1966 when she departed for the United States.
 Steaming via the Philippines, Guam, and Pearl Harbor, she arrived Long Beach on 28 April.
 During the remainder of the year, she operated along the West Coast from Long Beach to Portland, Oregon, to maintain her fighting capabilities and operational readiness.
+Gallant returned to Vietnam waters in 1969 to continue its support of Operation Market Time, patrolling off the Cue Viet, making port at Da Nang and Cam Rhan Bay, and running a typhoon evasion in the South China Sea.
+Captain at the time was Lt.
+Cdr.
+Robert Freehill.

 During September 1966, the vessel was used in the filming of the Elvis Presley film, Easy Come, Easy Go.